-Revenue Recognition-We recognize revenue when: (i) persuasive evidence of an arrangement exists; (ii) delivery or services have been rendered; (iii) the price is fixed or determinable; and (iv) collectability is reasonably assured.
+Revenue Recognition-We recognize revenue when: (i) persuasive evidence of an arrangement exist; (ii) delivery or services have been rendered; (iii) the price is fixed or determinable; and (iv) collectability is reasonably assured.
 We recognize revenue with the transfer of title and risk of loss and provide for reserves for returns and other allowances.

 We generally do not provide customers other than distributors the right to return product, with the exception of warranty related matters.
 Shipping and handling fees billed to customers are recorded as revenue while the related costs are classified as a component cost of revenue.
-We provide warranties for certain products and accrue the costs of warranty claims in the period the related revenue is recorded.